Alloy Artifacts

 In 1964 the forging operations were moved to a new factory in Minoyama, Sakai City.

-Name Change and Factory in Minoyama
+New Factory in Minoyama

 In 1966 the company adopted a quality control system and a lifetime warranty for products with the "Super" mark.

-In 1976 the company received JIS certification 576033 for class B4643 (bolt cutters) and certification 576130 for class B4636-1 (socket wrenches).
+On June 25, 1976 the company received JIS certification 576033 for class B4643 (bolt cutters) at the Minoyama factory.
+The record for this certification can be seen in the 1982 Certified List for Class B4643.

 JIS Release for Adjustable Wrenches